 # Start MongoDB $ mongod-start # Check status $ mongod-status # Stop MongoDB $ mongod-stop

-That's all folks for today.
-In this article, we learned how to install the MongoDB community edition on macOS Catalina and higher.
+That's all for this article.
+We learned how to install the MongoDB community edition on macOS Catalina and higher.

-We use the Homebrew package manager to install MongoDB binaries and to manage MongoDB service.
+We use the Homebrew package manager to install MongoDB binaries and manage MongoDB service.